 Learn more about the Gannon Cabin, built in 1843, and currently a permanent exhibit at the McHenry County Historical Museum.

-In 1847, James K. Polk was president of the United States.
-Abraham Lincoln made his way to Washington to serve his only term in Congress.
+In 1843, John Tyler was president of the United States.
+Ulysses S. Grant was just graduating from West Point.
 The territory of Wisconsin had yet to be admitted to the Union.